-- Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class. - Copying from another student's test or knowingly permitting another student to copy during a test. - Using materials which are not permitted.
-Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given.
-Permitting another student to copy or write another student's homework, project, report, or paper, etc. Any other action intended to obtain credit for work not one's own.
+- · Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class. - Copying from another student's test or knowingly permitting another student to copy during a test. - Using materials which are not permitted. - Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given. - Permitting another student to copy or write another student's homework, project, report, or paper, etc. - Any other action intended to obtain credit for work not one's own.

-Students who violate the expectations regarding Academic Integrity will receive class level consequences on the first offense.
+Students who violate the expectations regarding Academic Integrity will receive classroom level consequences on the first offense.
 In addition, contact will be made with parents/guardians to communicate concerns and an office referral will be submitted for documentation.
+Future incidents of academic integrity may result in progressive discipline.